-"Last January, I was invited to attend a Young Shakespeareans’ class.
-As I have a BA in Theater and had performed in Shakespearean plays several times over the years, she thought I might get a kick out of seeing what they were doing with 4th and 5th graders in underprivileged neighborhoods in South Los Angeles.
+"Last January, I was invited to attend a Young Shakespeareans class.
+As I have a BA in Theater and had performed in Shakespearean plays several times over the years, I thought I might get a kick out of seeing what they were doing with 4th and 5th graders in underprivileged neighborhoods in South Los Angeles.

-What I observed and was able to be a part of was incredible.
+What I was able to be a part of was incredible.
 I saw students struggle, embrace, and find a confidence that they never had before.
 I saw kids who were shy or socially awkward be included as part of a team where their role was valued.
 I saw other children set goals like aiming to get a bigger part, succeed and expand their talents.
-And at performance time, I was blown away by the commitment and talents of these students.
+And at performance time, I was blown away by their commitment and talent.

-This program is clearly transformative for the students, but what I want you to know is that it transformed me as well.
+This program is clearly transformative for the students, but it transformed me as well.
 Opening these children up to new and exciting experiences is a reward you just cannot measure.
-You are tied to them, and you hope that you have changed their lives, in at least some small way, for the better.
+You are tied to them, and you hope that you have changed their lives for the better.
 You become invested in their community, their families, and their school.
 And if you’re like me, you commit to the program for the future and helm their first fundraiser, so you can hire more teaching artists and expand into more schools, because all children deserve this kind of experience.
 Mary Elizabeth Caverly